-I list a few ideas below, but generally take any game you'd normally play at a party and adapt it to the Harry Potter theme.
+I list a few ideas below, but generally, you can take any game you'd normally play at a party and adapt it to the Harry Potter theme.

-- The Sorting Game: Get an old wizards hat – place it in a position where an adult can hide behind it, or for the more technical, find a microphone and hook it up to a speaker hidden below the hat.
-As each child enters, have some fun - but make sure the numbers in each team are equal if possible.
+Get an old wizard's hat.
+Place it in a position where an adult can hide behind it, or for the more technical, find a microphone and hook it up to a speaker hidden below the hat.
+As each child enters, have some fun, but make sure the numbers in each team are equal if possible.

-- Teams: Buy some cheap colored cloth to match the Hogwarts colors and create simple cloaks—award a cloak, a wand and a cauldron to each child based on their new team.
-As you play each game, award points as you see fit—if you can, fix the game so the scores are fairly even otherwise you'll lose interest.
+Buy some cheap colored cloth to match the Hogwarts colors and create simple cloaks—award a cloak, a wand, and a cauldron to each child based on their new house.
+As you play each game, award points as you see fit—if you can, fix the game so the scores are fairly even.
+Otherwise, you'll lose interest.

-- Chocolate Frog Hunt: This is exactly the same as an Easter egg hunt, but instead of eggs, use Chocolate frogs—the child will use the cauldron to collect the frogs.
+This is exactly the same as an Easter egg hunt, but instead of eggs, use Chocolate frogs—the child will use the cauldron to collect the frogs.

-- Quidditch (Alternative): Simply have a game of tag—the person who is ‘it’ is the snitch!
+Simply have a game of tag—the person who is ‘it’ is the snitch!

-- Jelly Bean Sort: Get several bags of different colored ‘every flavor’ beans – mix them together in a large cauldron for each team – the first team to sort them into the separate colors wins.
+Get several bags of different colored ‘every flavor’ beans and mix them together in a large cauldron for each team.
+The first team to sort them into separate colors wins.

-- Trivia Quiz: A simple team based quiz, the first to put their wand in the air and shout ‘Expecto Patronum' answers the questions.
+In this simple team-based quiz, the first to put their wand in the air and shout ‘Expecto Patronum' answers the questions.

 Part of the fun of a themed party is dressing up.
 There are various ways that you can get your guests to look the part.